grindjs/grindjs/docs/guides/cli.markdown

 The description is what shows up in `bin/cli --help` for your command.
 You should provide a short, concise description of what your command does.

 #### arguments
 Arguments are data passed into your command, in the order they’re declared.
-You can have an optional argument by ending the name with a question mark: `optionalArgument?`.

-* `bin/cli make:thing name` would give `requiredArgument` a value of `name` and `optionalArgument` would be `null`.
-* `bin/cli make:thing name otherName` would still give `requiredArgument` a value of `name`, however `optionaArgument` would now have a value of `otherName`

 #### options
 Options are flags passed to your command via two leading dashes, if options expect a value, the value is passed by using an equals sign: